Ecom Accelerator Review 2026: Cameron Hoffman's Hands-Off Dropshipping + An Alternative

 In summary, almost all of Cameron’s claims are far from the facts.
 He speaks too optimistically about dropshipping and is not transparent with the disadvantages and risks.
 Dropshipping has the lowest profit margins out of all the ecommerce strategies and has the highest failure rate.

-4 Reasons 90% of Dropshipping Business Fail
+4 Reasons 90% of Dropshipping Businesses Fail

 1. High competition - Dropshipping is saturated because of its low barrier to entry.
 Dropshippers are always looking for the next viral product which saturates the market.
 Competitive pricing leads to even lower profit margins.